Treating vaginal pinworms (Enterobius vermicularis)

 The regulatory network is understood to temper the response to other antigens, like allergens or self-antigens, which might result in the host of chronic infection being less susceptible to allergies and autoimmune disease.

-Helminth worms may contain molecules that have anti-allergen anti-inflammatory potential, but in turn, that worm-infected people may not respond well to immune treatments like vaccines.
+Helminth worms may contain molecules that have anti-allergen anti-inflammatory potential, but in turn, worm-infected people may not respond well to immune treatments like vaccines.

 The mucous membranes have their immune systems disabled, and mucin, the immune substance in mucous that covers mucous membranes, is dissolved by the worms.
-Consider bumping up immune support while using other worming treatments, with echinacea and mushroom blends.
+Consider bumping up immune support while using other worming treatments with echinacea and mushroom blends.

 Using probiotics in pinworm infections